 RETIRED MEN’S FELLOWSHIP

-Summer is a good time to relax and read.
+With the cooler days of autumn, there will be time to find a comfortable place to relax and read.
 Our church library has a good collection of books for your reading enjoyment.

 Join us for a virtual fellowship!
 This group is a place to share prayer requests, devotions, concerns, joys, and even some humor with your church family.
 Join the Hamburg UMC Fellowship group on Facebook.